 Recovery

-Manually 'cleaning' a compromised system is extremely prone to error.
-Backdoors are often overlooked and allow renewed access.
+Manually "cleaning" a compromised system is extremely error-prone.
+Backdoors are easily missed and let attackers back in.

 - Identify a clean backup (created before the attack)